irishcoders/memory-games/README.md

 # Introduction

 Brain Teaser Games is a web-based application designed for users of all ages to test their knowledge of country flags and basic math calculations.
 The app currently offers two exciting games: "Flag Quiz" and "Love Math."
 It aims to provide an enjoyable and educational experience to players.
 The app was built using `html`, `css`, and `javascript`.
-The app has gone through testing and debugging stages.
+The app also features a registration page aimed at getting user's feedback and also to enable seamless notifications of game updates to registered users.
+This app has gone through testing and debugging stages and it is connstantly being tested to ensure smooth user experience.

 ![BT Game pages](assets/images/btgame_homepage.png)